UkoeHB/cobweb_book/src/cob_intro_animations.md

 Rerun your program built in the previous chapters if you have closed it already.

-To start off lets add hovering changing background colours based on user hovering.
+To start off let's add hovering changing background colours based on user hovering.

 ## Hovering and pressing